 The learning environment at KU Law is challenging, yet collegial.
 The diversity of the student body’s backgrounds and opinions creates a rich classroom environment.
 That environment is supported by faculty members who are outstanding lawyers and who are known, nationally and internationally, as outstanding scholars in their fields.
 What makes the learning environment at KU Law unique, however, are the relationships between the students and the faculty.
-Unlike the faculty at many law schools, KU Law professors are open and accessible to students – and truly committed to teaching, both in and out of the classroom.
+KU Law professors are open and accessible to students – and truly committed to teaching, both in and out of the classroom.

 KU Law students become part of a proud history.
 The University of Kansas was established by a determined group of abolitionists with the personal courage and integrity to take a stand against slavery.
 They envisioned a free state in which every citizen would have legal rights and the protection of the law.
 When you walk around Green Hall, you will see composite photographs of generations of law students.
 From the earliest classes, those pictures include the faces of students of color and women.
 Through our diversity, equity and inclusion efforts, we remain committed to providing a welcoming environment for everyone.

 Our law school offers a broad and varied curriculum and a wide array of extracurricular learning opportunities.
 Students can choose to pursue a general legal education or specialize through one of our eight certificate programs.
 We have 11 joint-degree programs, all of which allow students to obtain both a J.D. and a master’s degree on an accelerated basis.
 An extensive experiential learning program allows students to begin their legal training by prosecuting criminals or representing inmates, serving in a judge’s chambers, or providing legal assistance to the underserved.
 We are committed to providing these educational opportunities at a reasonable rate of tuition.